Accelerated Aging Studies

 Upon admission to the accelerated program, the student is granted tentative admission to the Masters in Aging Studies graduate program.
 Tentative graduate admission does not guarantee final admission, which is contingent upon the student meeting all the admission requirements in place for the Aging Studies program at the time the Bachelor's degree is awarded.

 The Masters in Aging Studies program provides flexible, online learning, tailored to your professional interests within the field of aging.
-Students who complete the accelerated program can earn their MA in Aging Studies in as three semesters.
+Students who complete the accelerated program can earn their MA in Aging Studies in as little as three semesters.

 "This program took everything I thought I knew about gerontology and expanded it.
 I would not be where I am at today if it wasn’t for this program."